 EXAMPLE: If you initially select supporter_group, then select the Supporter table, you can only report on supporters that belong to at least one group.
 All supporters that are not affiliated with any group are filtered out at this point.
 But if you had selected Supporter then supporter_group, it would be a different story: you could report on both supporters that don’t belong to a group and also those who do.
-As a guide line if you want to include as much detail as possible, select the largest table first then the more specific table.
+As a guideline if you want to include as much detail as possible, select the largest table first then the more specific table.

 Field: This is the actual database field, selected from a pull-down menu based on the objects chosen for the report.

 Group by: The "group by" box only appears if the report is an Aggregate Report.
 If box is checked for a particular field, it means it’s going to aggregate records which have the same value in that particular field in to one record.
 When multiple "group by" options are selected, it creates a sort of hierarchy of how the results will be organized defined by the sequence of the fields.
 That is to say, first records will be grouped by the top column in the list, and then each group will be grouped by the second column creating subgroup and so forth.

 Order:Use the up and down arrows under "order" to re-order the sequence of fields on the report.